-Laundering Directive ("MLD5", see also "Current legal and regulatory regime, MLD5", below), the EU decided to adopt a definition of virtual currencies deriving from FATF's 2014 guidance.
+In order to provide for a common regulatory approach through the fifth Anti-Money Laundering Directive ("MLD5", see also "Current legal and regulatory regime, MLD5", below), the EU decided to adopt a definition of virtual currencies deriving from FATF's 2014 guidance.
 According to MLD5, a virtual currency is defined as a digital representation of value that is not issued or guaranteed by a central bank or a public authority, is not necessarily attached to a legally established currency, and does not possess a legal status of currency or money, but is accepted by natural or legal persons as a means of exchange, and which can be transferred, stored and traded electronically.
 Given the broad nature of this definition, it is likely that, in practice, most forms of VAs and other transferable cryptographic coins or tokens (as we know them today) fall within the scope of MLD5.

 Finally, FATF updated its Recommendations in October 2018 and introduced the definition of VAs, now defined as a "digital representation of value that can be physically traded, or transferred, and can be used for payment or investment purposes" (but do not include digital representations of fiat currencies, securities and other financial assets that are already covered elsewhere in the FATF Recommendations).
-In its June 2020 report on stablecoins, FATF further concluded that stablecoins could either be classified as VAs or traditional financial assets under the revised FATF standards.
+In its June 2020 report on stablecoins, as well as in the Updated Guidance, FATF further concluded that stablecoins could either be classified as VAs or traditional financial assets under the revised FATF Standards.
+In addition, the Updated Guidance states that entities involved in stablecoin arrangements may have AML/CFT obligations, such as the central developer or governance body who may establish the rules governing the stablecoin arrangement, manage the stabilisation function or the integration of the stablecoin into telecommunication platforms.

-For the purposes of this chapter, we will adopt the definitions and conceptual framework set out in FATF's updated Recommendations.8 In this respect, we will focus on decentralised convertible VAs and related payment products and services ("VCPPS"), to the exclusion of other VA-related securities and/or derivatives products and services, even though these are also relevant for ML/FT risk assessment, in particular crowdfunding methods like initial coin offerings ("ICOs").
+For the purposes of this chapter, we will adopt the definitions and conceptual framework set out in FATF's updated Recommendations.
+In this respect, we will focus on decentralised convertible VAs and related payment products and services ("VCPPS"), to the exclusion of other VA-related securities and/or derivatives products and services, even though these are also relevant for ML/FT risk assessment, in particular crowdfunding methods like initial coin offerings ("ICOs").